Learn CW (Morse Code) as a language

 4. Morse Code computer programs

 What should a computer program do?
 What we need are Farnsworth words.
 The whole word sent quickly, at the speed of fluency, and then a big space.
 At least two of the popular programs can be fooled into doing this.
 Use the part of the program that will send a text of your choice.
-Make a text file of “words” with lots of spaces added between.
+Make a text file of “words” with lots of spaces added in between.

 5. On the air practice.

 This method is divided into two parts.
 Listening to code practice stations and entering into actual contacts.
 The ARRL sends code practice on several bands and at different speeds.
 The code is perfect and is text from QST magazine, so at least it is about amateur radio subjects.
 The first disadvantage is that you must contend with QRM, (interference) QRN, (static) and QSB (fading).
-Learn the code, then you can learn to contend with the real world and its distractions.
+Learn the code, and then you can learn to tolerate the real world and its distractions.
 The second disadvantage is that you must have the equipment to receive the signals and know how to use it.
-CW signals that are poorly tuned, are hard to copy.
+CW signals that are poorly tuned are hard to copy.

 Here are the three ways to hear these 100 words.

 1. Learn to copy the 100 words by hearing them in perfect code.
 A computer can send perfect code from text files made up of these 100 words.
 None of the programs I have seen are intended to do this.
 At least one of the popular shareware programs can be made to do this.
 The trick is to enter enough spaces between the words to give the time you need.
 As you improve, edit the file and reduce the spaces between words.
 Make an audiotape of these files for use away from the computer.
 Find a friend who is willing to send the words to you.

 I recommend that you use a particular sequence for learning the alphabet.
 This applies the way our brain learns.
 We learn by the process of eliminating things.
 This method may not work for all, but give it a try.